 Amounts of rainfall can differ depending on location but just one inch of rain covering an acre of land can actually amount to almost 27,000 gallons of water.

 That’s a lot of water to be sitting on the ground.
-And where there is sitting water during high temperatures there’s one more thing that comes along with it: mosquitoes.
+And where there is sitting water during high temperatures there’s one more thing that comes along with it: mosquitoes and the need for mosquito control.

 Nothing can ruin that perfect summer evening faster than hearing the hum of wings.